EnriqueVerduzco/RaspPiButtonFLIR/README.md

 Script to run FLIR Camera downloader from a button press on Raspberry Pi

 ## Setup
-To run properly, install selenium
+To run properly, install these:
 ```
 pip install selenium
+pip install pyvirtualdisplay
 ```